Teaching Commons > Events > Teaching & Learning Conference > Beyond Grades (2017)

-All DePaul faculty and staff members are invited to submit proposals and register for the annual DePaul Teaching and Learning Conference.
-The theme of this year's conference, “Beyond Grades – Capturing Authentic Learning,” invites participants to think about student learning as the primary indicator of teaching effectiveness.
+All DePaul faculty and staff members were invited participate in the 22nd annual DePaul Teaching and Learning Conference.
+The theme of the conference, “Beyond Grades – Capturing Authentic Learning,” invited participants to think about student learning as the primary indicator of teaching effectiveness.
 Thinking about our own effectiveness as teachers has traditionally been associated with reports of student satisfaction or our own interpretations of how we teach—and not necessarily how and what our students are learning.

 There has been a growing demand for us to shift focus from what we as instructors want to deliver to the outcomes we want our students to obtain as a result of their educational experiences.
 How do we best identify these outcomes?
 How do we know when students have met them?
 And how can we capture students’ progress in achieving the outcomes as a result of our teaching practices?

 View schedule in new window

 Achieving DePaul's ambitious university authentic learning outcomes requires that both teachers and learners do their jobs effectively and efficiently.
 Time is the most valuable and scarce resource for both faculty and students -- particularly in 10-week quarters.
 This highly interactive session will focus on efficient, practical, and research-based strategies and techniques teachers can use to promote teaching effectiveness and learning quality.
 Examples and exercises will focus primarily on assessment and feedback as powerful levers teachers can use to enhance and document authentic learning -- and to increase the efficiency of teaching.
 Participants can expect to end this session with: clearer definitions of authentic learning, at least two or three promising new ideas to implement, and valuable resources and references for follow up.